WallarooLabs/wally/book/python/api.md

 ##### `to_state_partition_u64(computation, state_builder, state_partition_name, partition_function, partition_keys)`

-Add a partitioned stateful computation to the current pipeline.
+Add a partitioned state computation to the current pipeline.

 `computation` must be a [StateComputation](#statecomputation).

 `state` must be [State](#state).

-`state_partition_name` must be a str. `state_partition_name` is the name of the collection of state object that we will run computations against.
+`state_partition_name` must be a str. `state_partition_name` is the name of the collection of state object that we will run state computations against.
 You can share state partitions across pipelines by using the same name.
 Using different names for different partitions, keeps them separate and, in this way, acts as a sort of namespace.

 `partition_function` must be a [PartitionFunction](#partitionfunction).